 What is an overdraft?
-And what's the difference between a 'formal' and 'informal' overdraft?
+And what's the difference between an 'arranged' and an 'unarranged' overdraft?

-An overdraft is how much you’ve spent over your agreed credit limit.
+An overdraft is how much you’ve spent over your agreed credit limit (borrowing through your current account).
 So if your account’s at zero and you spend an extra £1, that means you’re at -£1.
 This is what you’d call an overdraft.
-And there are two kinds: formal and informal.
+And there are two kinds: arranged and unarranged.

-An informal overdraft is what happens if you spend more than you have in your account, or go over your agreed limit on your formal overdraft.
+An unarranged overdraft is what happens if you spend more than you have in your account, or go over your agreed limit on your arranged overdraft.